leslie-smith1112/SepsisPhenotyping/README.md

 Molecular Subtyping of Sepsis
 ================

-This repository is associated with the manuscript and GEO Dataset `GSE310929` Here we walk through processing of datasets presented in the associated paper, as well as provide examples of using the dataset.
+This repository is associated with the manuscript [Deciphering sepsis molecular subtypes using large-scale data to identify subtype-specific drug repurposing](https://www.biorxiv.org/content/10.64898/2026.03.28.714506v1) and GEO Dataset
+[GSE310929](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE310929).
+Here we walk through processing of datasets presented in the associated paper, as well as provide examples of using the dataset.

 <figure>